behickok/Law-Test-Randomizer/checklists/application-audit.md

 - **Public bearer token.** The bearer token that protects the Railway backend is injected via `$env/static/public`, so it is bundled into the client and visible in DevTools and the repo (`src/routes/login/+page.svelte:33`, `src/routes/api/query/+server.js:11`).
 Anyone can replay it against production. *Action:* Treat the token as a server secret (`$env/static/private`), terminate all current tokens, and replace with real authentication.
 - **No server-side ownership checks.** Critical mutations trust `teacher_id` supplied by the client (`src/routes/api/tests/upload/+server.js:66`), so any attacker can create, overwrite, or delete tests for other teachers. *Action:* Derive teacher identity from a secure session on the server and enforce row-level ownership.
 - **Arbitrary SQL console.** The admin page exposes a raw SQL console to any teacher (`src/routes/admin/+page.svelte:159`).
 Combined with exposed credentials, this is equivalent to full database compromise. *Action:* Remove or heavily restrict this console, limiting it to vetted read-only diagnostics behind admin-only auth.
-- **Weak credentials & storage.** User PINs are stored in plaintext (`migrations/001_init.sql:27`) and must be numeric, minimum four digits (`src/routes/login/+page.svelte:95`).
-There is no hashing, rotation, or brute-force protection. *Action:* Replace PINs with salted password hashes and add rate limiting, MFA, and password reset flows.
+- **Weak credentials & storage (partially addressed).** New auth/admin endpoints hash PINs and stop returning secrets (`src/routes/api/admin/students/+server.js:3`, `src/routes/api/auth/login/+server.js:1`), and legacy plaintext values are auto-upgraded on login.
+Dormant accounts remain unhashed until they authenticate, and there is still no rate limiting or server-backed session. *Action:* backfill hashes for inactive accounts, add brute-force protection, and migrate to full password + session management.
 - **Untrusted local storage session.** User identity is stored entirely in `localStorage` and can be edited by the browser (`src/lib/user.js:33`).
 There is no server session or signature, so role escalation is as simple as editing the stored JSON. *Action:* Implement server-issued JWTs or HTTP-only cookies with signature checks.

 ## Usability